Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets

 After detrending, we define the uncertainty on the phase curve points in two ways.
 First, we define $\sigma_{\mathrm{theory}}$ as being the uncertainty computed from a simple weighted mean calculation, thus equal to

 where $\sigma_i$ are the SAP reported photometric errors and the sum is performed over a specific binning window.
-We find, as expected, for any given KOI that the 500 binned $\sigma_{\mathrm{theory}}$ are very similar and thus simply adopt the median value as a fixed point estimate for each unique KOI in what follows.
+We find, as expected, for any given KOI that the 450 binned $\sigma_{\mathrm{theory}}$ are very similar and thus simply adopt their median value as a fixed point estimate for each unique KOI in what follows.

 In addition to $\sigma_{\mathrm{theory}}$, which represents a best-case scenario uncertainty, we also empirically measure the uncertainty in the final phase curve by computing the standard deviation.
 Since the phase curve of each KOI can exhibit significant variations due to the intrinsic phase curve signal, rather than noise, it is necessary to first perform a first-order removal of any such signal.
 To accomplish this, we use a simple linear least squares fit of composite sinusoidal model for the ellipsoidal variations, Doppler beaming and reflection+thermal component following Equation~6 of \citet{mazeh:2010}.
 We then define $\sigma_{\mathrm{inter}}$ as the the standard deviation of the residuals.

 An idealized system would have $\sigma_{\mathrm{inter}} \simeq \sigma_{\mathrm{theory}}$, but persistent nuisance variations unaccounted for by our detrending are generally expected to inflate $\sigma_{\mathrm{inter}}$ above $\sigma_{\mathrm{theory}}$.
 In this way, we identify the ratio $(\sigma_{\mathrm{inter}}/\sigma_{\mathrm{theory}})$ as a key metric for assessing the quality of our detrending.
 Since in general we expected the best case to be unity, we subtract one from this ratio and take the log to more clearly inspect the diversity of ratios found.
 Repeating for our three samples (the KOIs, slow KICs and fast KICs), we histogram the resulting ratio proxies in Figure~\ref{fig:fastslow}.